Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

-where $b>0$, which is in keeping with the choices that were made for functions of this kind in the aforementioned example in Bowater~(2019a) of the use of organic fiducial inference in this type of situation.
-Finally, the specification of the prior density $p(\pi_1\,|\,\pi_2)$ was completed by making the assignments $\alpha=1.5$ and $\beta=11.5$ in equation~(\ref{equ22}).
+Moreover, the observed counts on which the inferential process being described was based were set as follows: $x_1=4$, $x_2=2$ and $x_3=6$.
+Also, it was assumed that the LPD function for $\pi_2$ was given by: where $b>0$, which is in keeping with the choices that were made for functions of this kind in the aforementioned example in Bowater~(2019a) of the use of organic fiducial inference in this type of situation.
+Finally, the specification of the prior density $p(\pi_1 |\,\pi_2)$ was completed by making the assignments $\alpha=1.5$ and $\beta=11.5$ in equation~(\ref{equ22}).

 Observe that these choices for the variables $\alpha$ and $\beta$ imply that the prior density $p(\pi_1\,|\,\pi_2)$ is equal to the density function of $\pi_1$ that is defined by: